atomantic/monty_hall_problem/README.md

 ## Reality Model 1 - Math Does Not Abide
 ![Faulty but intuitive view](faulty.png)

 In the above, there are 3 possible distributions.
-When Monty reveals a goat, it collapses reality into 1 of 4 possibilities, which simplify into 50/50 odds--this is a sort of quantum entanglement view of reality--but does reality at the macro level behave as it does in the quantum world?
+When Monty reveals a goat, one can use deductive reasoning to see that it obliterates 1 of the 3 possible distributions, collapsing reality into only 2 possible arrangements (depending on whether the goat is revealed behind `Door 2` or `Door 3`).
+Now that reality has resolved to only 2 possible arrangements, it seems we have 50/50 odds--this is a sort of quantum entanglement view of reality--but does reality at the macro level behave as it does in the quantum world?
 - If we see that a goat is behind `Door 2`, then `Distribution B` is no longer possible (`Door 2` cannot have been allocated a car in the initial random placement).
     - If you were in distribution A, switching wins
     - If you were in distribution C, switching loses